-Information concerning the directors and board committees of CIBC is found on page 180 of the 2016 AR.
+Information concerning the directors and board committees of CIBC is found on page 186 of the 2017 AR.

-All of the directors have held their business affiliations indicated on page 180 of the 2016 AR for the past five years with the exception of the following:
+All of the directors have held their business affiliations indicated on page 186 of the 2017 AR for the past five years with the exception of the following:

-- (i) Patrick D. Daniel was previously President and Chief Executive Officer, Enbridge Inc. from 2001 to 2012; - (ii) Luc Desjardins was previously Equity Partner, The Sterling Group, LP from 2008 to 2011; - (iii) Kevin J. Kelly was previously Lead Director of the Ontario Securities Commission from 2010 to 2012; - (iv) Christine E. Larsen is currently the Executive Vice-President, Chief Operations Officer of First Data Corporation, a position she has held since June 2013.
-Prior to June 2013, she held the following positions with JPMorgan Chase & Co.: Executive Vice-President, Head of Process Improvement from 2012 to 2013; Head of Mortgage Servicing from 2011 to 2012; and Chief Operating Officer, Treasury and Securities Services from 2009 to 2011; and - (v) Barry L. Zubrow was previously Chief Risk Officer; Head of Corporate & Regulatory Affairs, JPMorgan Chase & Co. from 2007 to 2012.
+- (i) Patrick D. Daniel was previously President and Chief Executive Officer, Enbridge Inc. from 2001 to 2012; - (ii) Kevin J. Kelly was previously Lead Director of the Ontario Securities Commission from 2010 to 2012; and - (iii) Christine E. Larsen is currently the Executive Vice-President, Chief Operations Officer of First Data Corporation, a position she has held since June 2013.
+Prior to June 2013, she held the following positions with JPMorgan Chase & Co.: Executive Vice-President, Head of Process Improvement from 2012 to 2013; and Head of Mortgage Servicing from 2011 to 2012.

 Directors are elected annually.
-Under the Bank Act (Canada) and CIBC's by-laws, a director's term expires at the close of the next annual meeting of shareholders, which is scheduled for April 6, 2017.
+Under the Bank Act (Canada) and CIBC's by-laws, a director's term expires at the close of the next annual meeting of shareholders, which is scheduled for April 5, 2018.